Small-Talk and Dancing Hint at Human A.I.

 He's so, you know, uncanny valley.
 Source: Now Apocalypse

 Small-talk has a lot in common with another call-and-response social interaction: dancing.
+Both are training protocols disguised as leisure activities.

 Theoretically, dancing is an ancient human practice.